oracle/sd4j/README.md

 ```
 The scripts require a suitable Python 3 virtual environment with `diffusers`, `onnxruntime`, `optimum` and `onnx`
 installed.

-### Setup ORT extensions
-You will also need to check out and compile onnxruntime-extensions for your platform.
-The repo is [https://github.com/microsoft/onnxruntime-extensions](https://github.com/microsoft/onnxruntime-extensions),
-and it can be compiled with `./build_lib.sh --config Release --update --build --parallel` which generates the required library (`libortextensions.[dylib,so]` or `ortextensions.dll`) in the
-`build/<OS-name>/Release/lib/` folder.
-That library should be copied into the root of this directory.

 ## Running the GUI